• Skip to main content

 turmeric milk

-You can grate the root and add it to hot milk and let it steep for a while.
+• You can grate the root and add it to hot milk and let it steep for a while.
 Then consume it.
-You can also fiter it.
+You can also filter it.

 turmeric milk

-Golden milk or Turmeric milk is a traditional Indian beverage made with turmeric, milk and pepper.
+A traditional Indian beverage made with ground turmeric, milk and black pepper.
+A comforting and nourishing drink.

 For best results follow the step-by-step photos above the recipe card